isomerpages/nlb-biblioasia/_videos/From Book to Cook/Definitely Not Spaghetti Bolognese.md

 Home economics was taught in Singapore schools to train teenage girls to be good homemakers.
 The changing syllabus for this subject over the different decades tells a story of the “ideal” Singaporean woman and gender roles.
 Food writer and researcher Sheere Ng explores home economics while making a unique pasta dish, one that she was taught in her home economics class.
 (Hint: It involves a sauce that normally goes with fries!)

 #### **Recipe**
-Sheere substituted hot dogs and tomato ketchup for lean meat and tomato paste in the recipe.
+The spaghetti Bolognese recipe in the 1997 home economics textbook called for lean meat and tomato paste, and Sheere replaced them with hot dogs and tomato ketchup.
+In fact, [home economics textbooks of the 1990s](https://biblioasia.nlb.gov.sg/vol-13/issue-4/jan-mar-2018/ideal-sgporean-female) taught students how to use convenience foods with fresh food to make nutritious home-cooked meals.
+Those textbooks conveyed a different notion of homemaking, that household chores could be outsourced.
 ![](/images/Videos:%20From%20Book%20to%20Cook/home%20econs%20recipe.jpg)
 <div style="background-color: white;">Recipe of spaghetti Bolognese, from Ethel Chong Su-Hsin et al., <i>Home Economics Today 2E</i> (Singapore: Pan Pacific Book for Curriculum Development Institute of Singapore, 1997).</div>